 8th Grade Campus Visit Registration (Spring 2018) - FULL (Click here to be placed on a waiting list)

 Each September the GVSU CSO welcomes more than 3,000 charter school students to Grand Rapids for ArtPrize, one of the world's largest art competitions.
 During their visit, students explore the city to see countless pieces of art.
 They also receive special programming that promotes art education.

 Teen Entrepreneurship Summer Academy (TESA)

 The Teen Entrepreneurship Summer Academy (TESA) was created by the Richard M. and Helen DeVos Center for Entrepreneurship & Innovation.
-In 2016, the GVSU CSO partnered with the Center to promote TESA throughout West Michigan and design the first-ever TESA held in Detroit.
+In 2016, the GVSU CSO partnered with the Center to offer the program to students from the Grand Rapids and Detroit communities who attend a GVSU charter school.

 TESA is open to high school students interested in business, entrepreneurship, and community service.
-Participants spend one week interacting with business leaders and working in small groups to create their own product or service to address a topical community problem (health care, nutrition, energy, etc.).
-The groups then pitch their ideas for a chance to win scholarship funding.
+Participants spend one week interacting with business leaders and working in small groups to create their own product or service.
+Groups are encouraged to design something that will address a topical community problem (health care, nutrition, energy, etc.).
+The groups then pitch their ideas to local business leaders and GVSU representatives for a chance to win scholarship funding.

 2017 Detroit TESA winners